What is Migraine?

 Dietary

-Think of these 4 components of migraine like fluids in a bucket.
-As dysfunction continues in the body, the “fluid” rises towards the top of the bucket … and eventually spills over.
+Think of these 4 components of migraine-like fluids in a bucket.
+As dysfunction continues in the body, the “fluid” rises toward the top of the bucket … and eventually spills over.
 Then, you experience a migraine.
-Similarly as above, if neurological dysfunction is the primary fluid that makes up the bucket, then the best method of improvement is going to be brain rehab strategies (sounds scary, but it’s actually pretty simple and easy!).
-If the largest amount of fluid in the bucket is nutritional dysfunction, then dietary modification and adherence, as well as blood sugar stabilization, is going to be the most important thing.
+Similarly, if neurological dysfunction is the primary fluid that makes up the bucket, then the best method of improvement is going to be brain rehab strategies (sounds scary, but it’s pretty simple and easy!).
+If the most considerable amount of fluid in the bucket is nutritional dysfunction, then intake modification, dietary adherence, and blood sugar stabilization will be the most important.

 Common Migraine Treatments

-Migraine treatments and approaches can be all over the map, but we’re going to focus on the most common treatments, with a couple extremely promising emerging ones.
+Migraine treatments and approaches can be varied, but we’ll focus on the most common ones and mention a couple of extremely promising emerging ones.

-Without a doubt, the most common treatment for Migraine is prescription medication, usually in the form of topiramates, lisinoprils, and now CGRPs.
-I personally think there is nothing wrong with utilizing these medications, as long as one, the patient understands that these are for symptom MANAGEMENT and not for the root cause for the migraine, and two, if there is enough benefit to justify using them.
+Without a doubt, the most common treatment for Migraine is a prescription medication, usually in the form of topiramate, lisinopril, and now CGRPs.
+I think there is nothing wrong with utilizing these medications, as long as one, the patient understands that these are for symptom MANAGEMENT and not for the root cause for the migraine.
+Two, if there is enough benefit to justify using them.
 The downside of these medications is that most create side effects that require more medication to mitigate.
 For example, medication overuse headache is very common with migraine prescription users.
 Another road bump with medications is that in most cases, for insurance carriers to cover the cost, you have to be at an extreme level of suffering to “justify” the use of the medication.
-And, even if they do cover a portion of the cost, statistics show that a single medication for a year will cost upwards of $13,000 out of pocket … again, that's every single year, assuming that you only take one medication.
+And, even if they cover a portion of the cost, statistics show that a single medication for a year will cost upwards of $13,000 out of pocket … again, that's every single year, assuming that you only take one medication.

 Lastly, we have CAMs, which stands for Complementary and Alternative Medicines.
-This typically includes Chiropractic for Migraine, Acupuncture for Migraine, Massage Therapy, Neurofeedback for Migraine, Cognitive behavioral Therapy, Low Level Laser Treatment for migraine, and supplements for Migraine.
-There’s a whole host of research out there that supports all of these approaches.
-Personally, I think the most exciting is research from 2018 that compared BOTOX to Low Level Laser and found the LLL was JUST as effective as BOTOX.
+This typically includes Chiropractic for Migraine, Acupuncture for Migraine, Massage Therapy, Neurofeedback for Migraine, Cognitive Behavioral Therapy, Low-Level Laser Treatment for migraine, and supplements for Migraine.
+A whole host of research exists that supports all of these approaches.
+One can argue that the most exciting part is the 2018 research that compared BOTOX to Low-Level Laser and found that the LLL was just as effective as BOTOX.
 This is massive!
-LLL is one of the treatments that we use here at Keystone, and have found great success with it.
+It is one of the treatments that Keystone Upper Cervical Spine Clinic uses for clients suffering from chronic migraine, and we have found great success utilizing this promisingly innovative technology.

-Alright, we’re going to wrap this months Migraine Blog up!
-Stay tuned for next months installment, tackling the Neuropathophysiology of the Migraine … I promise it won’t be a snooze fest! -------------------------------------------------------------------------------------- This blog is provided for informational purposes only.
-The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+Alright, we’re going to wrap up this month's Migraine Blog!
+Stay tuned for next month's installment, tackling the Neuropathophysiology of Migraines… I promise it won’t be a snooze fest! -------------------------------------------------------------------------------------- This blog is provided for informational purposes only.
+The content is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 The details of any case mentioned in this post represent a typical patient that we might see and do not describe the circumstances of a specific individual.

 Comments